openKolibri/klais-16/readme.md

 - End condition is clock high followed by data high
 - 8 bits per byte, LSB First

-[Logic diagram]
+![TM1640Timing]

 Registers are set by sending a command byte followed by a optional data byte based on the command.
-A set of commands can be sent if auto incrememnet mode is set by not fulfilling the end condition and sending the next byte immedeatly.
+A set of commands can be sent if auto increment mode is set by not fulfilling the end condition and sending the next byte immediately.

-[Display waveform]
+![dataCapImg]

+A Saleae logic [capture][dateCapFile] is also provided.

 ##### LED Number
-The LEDs are placed in a grid like pattren so a conversion is needed to map each LED to the segment it is in. [segmentMapping.h] contains arrays that map the LED's refrence desegnator to each segment.
-This still need to be converted into the segments and grid from the LED number.
+The LEDs are placed in a grid-like pattern, so a conversion is needed to map each LED to the segment it's in. [segmentMapping.h] contains arrays that map the LED's reference designator to each segment.
+This still needs to be converted into the segments and grid from the LED number.
 The formula below is used to make those conversions.

 ```
 GRID = ((REF-1) / 8) + 1